 Most women with Polycystic Ovarian Syndrome have been also linked with the lack of enough thyroid (hypothyroid).
 This condition has a direct relationship with thinning of hair and hair loss in general.
 With a good knowledge of your thyroid levels, it is easier for a prescription to be made to correct this problem.

 Use specific hair products for PCOS

 There is always a huge debate when it comes to the use of hair products.
 It is true that some hair products do cause even more harm than good to users.
 Likewise, there are some that turn out to be extremely useful and effective nonetheless.
 Use of topical minoxidil, for example, is a great shot at treating hair loss due to PCOS.
+Instead of using the expensive Rogaine brand, I recommend to use generic Minoxdil from brands such as Regoxidine as it is exactly the same but for a cheaper price.
+Other great products to use are Viviscal or Provillus.
 There are a handful of oral medications as well.
 Please see a doctor to establish what is best for you.

 This is definitely a more modern solution to people with severe hair loss for many reasons including Polycystic Ovarian Syndrome.
 As a hair transplant in women can be tricky due to the diffuse thinning and the fact that women are usually not happy about shaving their whole head for the procedure, it is recommended to look for a hair transplant clinic that is specialized in treating female patients.
 You might want to consider a hair transplant in Turkey as prices are way cheaper compared to the US and some of the most famous hair transplant surgeons are based in Turkey.

 Conclusion: Do you just have to live with the thinning hair?